tomconn/RaspberryPiStreaming/README.md

 sudo uv4l -nopreview --auto-video_nr --driver raspicam --encoding mjpeg --width 640 --height 480 --rotation 90 --framerate 2 --server-option '--port=9090' --server-option '--max-queued-connections=10' --server-option '--max-streams=2' --server-option '--max-threads=10'
 ```

-_Notes:_
+*Notes:*

-The --port=9090 is the local IP port.
+* --port=9090 is the local IP port.
 You can use any port you like.
-The --max-streams=25 is the maximum simultaneous streams.
+* --max-streams=25 is the maximum simultaneous streams.

-## Ensure the service is run on Pi startup (Jessie uses Systemd so this will throw an error)
+## Ensure the service is run on Pi startup (Jessie uses Systemd!)
 ```bash
 /etc/init.d/isaaccam
 ```